-Your work must be your own.
-Although it is often helpful to discuss the paper assignment and course materials with other students, no group projects are allowed; your final paper, article share, and other presentations must represent your own individual and original work.
-All papers will be submitted to Turn It In for review for originality.
+Although it is often helpful to discuss the paper assignments and course materials with other students, no group projects are allowed; your papers must represent your own individual and original work.
 Papers that have substantial overlap in text with other submitted papers or with papers and other materials available on the Internet will be referred to the university as potential instances of plagiarism.

-You must give others appropriate credit for their ideas.
 It is your responsibility as a student to understand how to discuss other authors' work in an appropriate way.
 It is my responsibility to answer any questions you may have about such issues.

 If you have any questions about appropriate ways in which to use and discuss another author's work in your own papers, please ask.

 As a student, it is in your best interest to try to prevent plagiarism and other forms of cheating.
-Please be attentive to such issues when you are preparing papers and presentations for this class.
+Please be attentive to such issues when you are preparing papers for this class.